Johan Galtung: Career

 Upon receiving his mag. art. degree, Galtung moved to Columbia University, in New York City, where he taught for five semesters as an assistant professor in the department of sociology.
 In 1959, Galtung returned to Oslo, where he founded the Peace Research Institute Oslo (PRIO).
 He was the institute's director until 1969.

 In 1964, Galtung led PRIO to establish the first academic journal devoted to Peace Studies: the Journal of Peace Research.
 In the same year, he assisted in the founding of the International Peace Research Association.
 In 1969, he left PRIO for a position as professor of peace and conflict research at the University of Oslo, a position he held until 1978.

 Galtung was the director general of the International University Centre in Dubrovnik and helped to found and lead the World Future Studies Federation.
 He has held visiting positions at other universities, including Santiago, Chile, the United Nations University in Geneva, Witten/Herdecke University in Germany, and at Columbia University, Princeton University and the University of Hawaiʻi in the United States.
 In 2014, he was appointed the first Tun Mahathir Professor of Global Peace at the International Islamic University Malaysia.

 Economist and fellow peace researcher Kenneth Boulding has said of Galtung that his "output is so large and so varied that it is hard to believe that it comes from a human".
 He was a member of the Norwegian Academy of Science and Letters.

 In 1993, he co-founded TRANSCEND: A Peace Development Environment Network.
 In 1987, he was given the Right Livelihood Award.
+In the Spring of 1999, Galtung was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Work and views

-Conflict Triangle
+Violence Triangle

 In Galtung's 1969 paper, "Violence, Peace and Peace Research", he presents his theory of the Conflict Triangle, a framework used in the study of peace and conflict, with the purpose of defining the three key elements of violence that form this "triangle."
 The theory is based on the principle that peace must be defined by widely accepted social goals, and that any state of peace is characterized by the absence of violence.
 When a conflict has features of all three areas of violence, the result is a more consolidated, static state of violence in a social system, which may include a conflict or a nation-state, whereas the absence of these three typologies of violence results in peace.